 Founding of the National Association of Real Estate Exchanges

 In Chicago, on May 12, 1908, the National Association of Real Estate Exchanges was founded.
 The goal was to “unite the real estate men of America for the purpose of effectively exerting a combined influence upon matters affecting real estate interests.”
-The association had founding boards in a handful of cities across the US: Chicago; Baltimore; Bellingham, Wash.; Los Angeles; Cincinnati; Sioux City, Iowa; Philadelphia; Cleveland; Detroit; Duluth, Minn.; Kansas City, Mo.; Milwaukee; Minneapolis; Seattle; Omaha, Neb.; St. Louis; Gary, Ind.; St. Paul, Minn.; and Tacoma, Wash.
+The association of these real estate pioneers who changed the industry had founding boards in a handful of cities across the US: Chicago; Baltimore; Bellingham, Wash.; Los Angeles; Cincinnati; Sioux City, Iowa; Philadelphia; Cleveland; Detroit; Duluth, Minn.; Kansas City, Mo.; Milwaukee; Minneapolis; Seattle; Omaha, Neb.; St. Louis; Gary, Ind.; St. Paul, Minn.; and Tacoma, Wash.

-A code of real estate ethics was developed in 1913, based on the Golden Rule as the theme of the industry.
+A code of real estate ethics was developed in 1913 by these real estate pioneers who changed the industry, based on the Golden Rule as the theme of the industry.
 It wasn’t until 1919 when professional certification and licensing became standard, through the efforts of the association.
 The association has continued to hold annual conferences over the years, and is now known as the National Association of Realtors after the name was changed in 1972.

 The Digital Age of the Real Estate Industry